Krutsch/html-bundle/README.md

 ## CLI

-`--hmr`: boots up a static server and enables Hot Module Replacement.<br>
+`--hmr`: boots up a static server and enables Hot Module Replacement.
+This works at its best with non-root HTML files without file references.<br>
 `--critical`: uses [critical](https://www.npmjs.com/package/critical) to extract and inline critical-path CSS to HTML.

 ## Concept